Chris Bede, Principal

 E-mail: Chris Bede

-Mr. Bede has been the Associate Principal at Eastlake for the past seven years, and in this role he has greatly contributed to all aspects of the educational program at Eastlake.
+Mr. Bede is in his eighth year at Eastlake (having spent the past seven years as Associate Principal at Eastlake, and now as Principal), and in this role he has greatly contributed to all aspects of the educational program at Eastlake.

 He graduated from the University of Washington with a B.A. in English and Psychology, and then attended Western Washington University for his Masters in Education.
 He spent seven years teaching Humanities at Skyline High School.
 After returning to Western Washington University for his Residency Principal Certificate, Mr. Bede moved .9 of a mile down 228th to work as Associate Principal for Eastlake High School.